-Examples of Good Practice Extent of Compliance Actions Required the circumstances in which they will intervene in a company that is acceptable within the committee's policy.
+Examples of Good Practice Extent of Compliance Actions Required the circumstances in which they will intervene in a company that is acceptable within the committee's policy. their own corporate governance policies.
+Investment managers are also required to comply with the Fund's SIP (Refer Appendix 2).
 The committee should ensure that investment consultants adopt the Institutional Shareholders' Committee (ISC) Statement of Practice relating to consultants.
 Non compliant.
 The future work of the ESG Group could potentially include a review of consultant's compliance against this Statement of Practice.
 The ISC's 2007 Statement of Principles on the responsibilities of shareholders and agents and its 2009 Code on the Responsibilities of Institutional Investors, both provide best practice for institutional shareholders and/or agents in relation to their responsibilities in respect of investee companies.
 The best practice covers discharging shareholder responsibilities; monitoring investee company performance; ongoing dialogue & intervention and evaluating engagement with investee companies.
 Fully compliant.
 The ISC Statement of Principles cover UK companies and Investment Managers managing UK equities for the Fund are broadly supportive of the code.
 None.
 The United Nations Environment Programme Finance Initiative (UNEP FI) has already published the following principles and practical guidance which it has encouraged investors to sign up to and adopt: Principles for Responsible Investment (UNPRI) and has encouraged asset owners and asset managers to sign up and commit to the principles and regularly assess themselves against a "comply or explain" framework.
 Partially compliant.
 The Fund itself is not a signatory to the UNPRI principles but all of the Fund's investment managers are themselves signatories and therefore exercise these principles in their engagement with investee companies.
-The work of the Fund's ESG Working Group will review and recommend to Pensions Committee any further actions thought necessary for the Fund in respect of these published principles. legal and practical aspects of integrating environmental, social and Non compliant.
+The work of the Fund's ESG Working Group could potentially include review and recommendations to Pensions Committee any further actions thought necessary for the Fund in respect of these published principles. legal and practical aspects of integrating environmental, social and Non compliant.
 The Fund has not yet reviewed these principles to assess their This available guidance is also noted in terms of any future recommendations that the ESG